groupdocs-metadata/GroupDocs.Metadata-for-.NET/README.md

 Directory | Description
 --------- | -----------
-[Examples](https://github.com/groupdocsmetadata/GroupDocs_Metadata_NET/tree/master/Examples)  | Contains the package of all .NET examples (C# & VB) that help you learn how to use product features.
+[Examples](https://github.com/groupdocsmetadata/GroupDocs_Metadata_NET/tree/master/Examples)  | Contains the package of all .NET examples (C# & VB) and sample files that help you learn how to use product features.

 ## Resources